 Here’s what you need to know about virtual data rooms for sharing your confidential information, sensitive documents, financial information, M&A transaction files, rights management documents, intellectual property, and any other sensitive information or digital assets in a secure data room.

-The state of the virtual data room (VDR) in 2019
+The state of virtual data rooms (VDR)

 As we all know, VDRs are primarily used in order to ease both sides of a deal through due diligence, as the final step of a deal.
 Due diligence is a critical step across various industries and use cases.
 Whether it’s a matter of completing M&A deals, commercial property deals, fundraising deals, or pretty much any other type of deal.

-The dreaded diligence process often dominates discussions around the value of virtual data rooms.
+The dreaded due diligence process often dominates discussions around the value of virtual data rooms.
 The reality, however, is that virtual data rooms can be a valuable tool for every step of the deal-making process—from prospecting to due diligence.
 (More on that in a bit!)